creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-20-tabular-explainability.md

 * No real conclusion can be formulated from the 1B concept groups: for CT, we observe a better performance of MLA but larger variability than LL.
 On the other hand, the exact opposite can be said for RW, whereas both distributions seem to be identical for NI
 * The use of 2B concept improves stability with averages of over 60% of agreement across runs, which remains relatively low !
-* In the 2B concept case, the average model-to-model comparison seems to be dataset-dependant.
+* In the 2B concept case, the average model-to-model comparison seems to be dataset-dependent.
 However, MLA consistently shows lower variability than LL, making it more reliable and prone to provide robust and reliable explanations

 &nbsp;